Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Get') and resource ('intent/transaction history') with a specific scope ('for a specific wallet address').
-It distinguishes itself from sibling tools like sodax_get_intent (single intent) and sodax_get_transaction (single transaction).
+The description clearly states the action ('Get'), resource ('intent/transaction history'), and scope ('for a specific wallet address').
+It effectively differentiates from sibling tools like sodax_get_transaction (single transaction) and sodax_get_intent (broader context) by specifying the wallet address focus.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.